 Motorised water sports such as jet skiing (i.e. circle work) and parasailing is becoming an increasingly popular activity in the Whitsundays.
 There are a range of locations across the Whitsunday Planning Area available for motorised water sports including: three designated motorised water sports areas, 10 setting 1 (intensive) areas, and outside setting areas.
 If using a jet ski recreationally and not as part of a tourism operation, you are allowed to transit using your jet ski between these areas provided you are driving in a direct and reasonable route and not adrift, between the two places.
 Transiting does not include: circling, weaving, diverting, surfing down or jumping over or across waves, swell or wash.
-Please visit the Responsible Reef Practices - motorised water sports webpage to learn more.
+Please visit the Responsible Reef Practices - motorised water sports\ webpage to learn more.

 Commercial operators wishing to include motorised water sports activities in their tourism program will need a Marine Park permit that specifically allows this activity.
 Permitted operators may conduct water sports at the above mentioned locations; however, they may only transit from the mainland and to and from the setting 1 (intensive) areas and motorised water sports areas listed in the Whitsundays Plan of Management.
 Jet skis cannot be used to transit to other areas and settings in the Whitsunday Planning Area.
-Please visit the Onboard - motorised water sports^{} webpage to learn more about including this activity as part of your permit.
+Make sure you are also familiar with the conditions of your permit.

 View the Motorised Water Sports map in Part 3 to see where you can do this activity in the Whitsundays.
-Detailed coordinates of the setting 1 (intensive) areas and designated motorised water sports areas are located in the Whitsundays Plan of Management 1998.
+Detailed coordinates of the setting 1 (intensive) areas and designated motorised water sports areas are located in the Whitsundays Plan of Management 1998\.